qubekit/QUBEKit/README.md

 ### QUBEKit Commands: High Throughput

 Bulk commands are for high throughput analyses; they are invoked with the `bulk` keyword.
-A csv must be used when running a bulk analysis.
+A csv file must be used when running a bulk analysis.
 If you would like to generate a blank csv file, simply run the command:

     qubekit bulk create example.csv